-Symptoms of UTIs in Dogs
+What Are the Symptoms of UTIs in Dogs?

-- Bloody and/or cloudy urine
+- Bloody or cloudy urine

 - Straining or whimpering during urination